drakkan/sftpgo/README.md

     - `resp_size` integer.
 Size in bytes of the HTTP response
     - `elapsed_ms` int64.
 Elapsed time, as milliseconds, to complete the request
     - `request_id` string.
 Unique request identifier
+- **"connection_failed"**, logs failed attempts to initialize a connection.
+A connection can fail for an authentication error or other errors such as a client abort or a time out if the login does not happen in two minutes
+    - `sender` string. `connection_failed`
+    - `level` string
+    - `username`, string.
+Can be empty if the client open the connection and don't try to login
+    - `host` string.
+    - `login_type` string.
+Can be `public_key`, `password` or `no_auth_tryed`
+    - `error` string.
+Optional error description

+The `connection_failed` logs can be used for better integration in tools such as [Fail2ban](http://www.fail2ban.org/)

 ## Acknowledgements